 The progress of all children who are receiving additional provision is carefully tracked.
 This information is then scrutinised by the Senior Leadership Team (SLT) and SENDCo to ensure that the effectiveness and efficiency of provision is maximised.
-In addition, the SENDCo and Inclusion Lead have produced Case Studies which clearly document impact.

 Pupil feedback is very important in our measure of effectiveness: